 All applications will be accepted, except where the applicant is a minor.
+Applications for emancipated minors will be accepted.
 PHA may deny an application if applicant owes any PHA money.
 Eligibility will be determined once the family has reached the top of the waiting list.
 Where a family is determined to be ineligible, the PHA will send written notification of the ineligibility determination within ten business days.
-The notice will specify the reasons for ineligibility and will inform the family of its right to request an informal review and explain the process for doing so.
+The notice will specify the reasons for ineligibility and will inform the family of its right to request an informal review and explain the process for doing so (see Chapter 14).